Updated April 1, 2021

-Whether you’re gardening to secure a nutritive food source in these uncertain times, to connect with the earth, or to simply get your hands dirty, we want to see you succeed.
+Whether you’re gardening to secure a nutritive food source, to connect with the earth, or to simply get your hands dirty, we want to see you succeed.
 So we created this guide to help you find success as you plant and maintain your kitchen garden.
 What is a kitchen garden?
 A place for edible plants like fruits and veggies rather than ornamental flowers.

 1. Choose and Prepare Garden Site

 Make sure your kitchen garden plot is in full-sun and close to a water source.
 In my ideal world, my kitchen garden would be right outside my back door so I could easily grab that sprig of thyme or one more tomato in the process of cooking.
 However, I recognize this ideal spot isn’t always possible.
 Back in college, since we couldn’t tear up the lawn behind our dorm, Dan and I gardened at our philosophy professor’s house, such was our desire for fresh veggies.
 Any sunny space (8+ hours of sun) will do!

 From Farmer Dan: How to prepare your garden site

 - Don’t use a rototiller if at all possible.
 We don’t use one on 1 acre of veggies because they do more damage than good.

 - Ideally the fall before you start your garden you would amend the soil (based on soil testing from below) and lay down tarps to kill sod, or mow down/remove the season’s garden crops, and then tarp.
 Here is a video of tarping technique.
 It is a powerful and sustainable way to garden without tillage!
 Plus it makes gardening easier.